A Comprehensive Guide About Insurance Marketing Letters

 There might be many other insurance companies fighting for your prospect’s attention.
 Hence, you need to set yourself apart from the competition.

 Discuss how your services are better than that of every other insurance company.
 Highlight the points that make you different from the rest.

 Using insurance marketing letters examples that don’t consist of a CTA is useless.
 The recipient wouldn’t be encouraged to reply to your letter even after being intrigued by your offerings.

 Hence, always provide a way for your recipients to respond.
 You can add sentences like:

-- Call on the number given below to discuss further.
+- Call on the number given below to discuss this further

 6. Don’t Use Sales Letters to Close Deals